mix-margaret-d-jones-purple.jpg

 A great many experiences and studies have gone into my teaching technique for speech and singing, but my real strength lies in being able to put it all together in analysing your voice.

 For decades I was a masterclass junkie, either attending or participating in every opportunity I could find to learn more about singing and how the voice works (and piano & composition etc).
-Every now and then I recall another workshop or performance where I found some new pearl of wisdom, for example, a vocal health seminar by the speech pathologist Thea Peterson, or a singing masterclass by the world-renown baritone Thomas Hampson.
+Every now and then I recall another workshop or performance where I found some new pearl of wisdom.
+For example, a vocal health seminar by a speech pathologist, or a singing masterclass by a visiting world-class performer such as Jane Manning.

 Would I recommend you become a masterclass junkie like me?
 Absolutely.
 On one hand, all that information, some of it contradictory, could be confusing and you'll need good judgement to know what to use and how to use it.
 On the other hand, the sooner you start developing that good judgement, the sooner you'll have it.